 But it was summer and he’d promised to keep Billy busy from ten until four o’clock during the week while their parents worked.
-Billy spent more time studying his surrounding than actually participating in them.
+Billy spent more time studying his surroundings than actually participating in them.
 “Did you find the torque wrench?”
 Mike held out his hand.

-Billy’s green-laced doc martins stayed planted next to Mustang, suspended two feet above him and he stuck his arm out, waiting for the wrench to fall into his hand.
+Billy’s green-laced black doc martins were planted next to Mustang while he waiting for the wrench to fall into his hand.
 “Any time now.”

-Then Billy walked away.
-A kid of few words, unless it was a subject he obsessed over, like Wars and Spirits, a video game, which he had to be peeled away or spend his life eating intravenously from his position at the console.
-He’d talk about Magic cards and things Mike didn’t really understand.
+Billy walked away.
+A kid of few words unless it was a subject he obsessed over, like Wars and Spirits, a video game, that had to be peeled out of his hands or spend his life eating intravenously at the console.
+At least he wasn't talking about Magic cards today or subjects Mike didn’t really understand.

 More than a decade younger, a surprise, just when his parents thought their Golden Years were ahead.
 Mike shook his head.
-At least Billy could bring him the tools he needed while he was under the car.
+At least Billy could bring the tools he needed while he was under the car.

-He slid out from under the car.
-Wiped the grease off his hands onto the bandana, then made his way in the direction of the noise.
-“You OK, buddy?” he called to his little brother.
+Mike slid out from under the car.
+Wiped the grease off his hands on a bandana and then made his way in that direction.
+“You okay, buddy?” he called.

 “It’s all right, Billy, nothing’s broken!
 No harm no foul.”
-He laughed using the same expression his father would.
+Mike laughed because he sounded like their father.
+“Where are you?”

 No answer.
-Mike checked the restroom.
+He checked the restroom.
 Billy wasn’t there.
-“Well, I’m starving,” Mike said and went to the phone against the wall and dialed the number for pizza delivery.
+“Well, I’m starving,” Mike made a beeline for the phone on the wall and as he dialed the number for pizza delivery, Billy ran past.

-Billy stopped, turned to Mike and shook his head vehemently then continued on his way with a determined expression.
-Mike rolled his eyes; it was going to be a long day.
+Billy stopped.
+He turned and shook his head vehemently before continuing on his way with a determined expression.
+Mike rolled his eyes.
+It was going to be a long day.
 “I’m ordering the usual," he shouted and then muttered, "You’ll eat it eventually.”

-Mike organized a few items in the office while waiting for the pizza delivery.
-Billy came into the room, his eyes skimming the items laid out on the desk.
-A collection of discarded items from the garage and junk from the dumpster were strewn across the room.
+Mike organized the desk in the office while waiting for the delivery and Billy walked in, his eyes skimmed the desk.
+A collection of items from the garage and junk from the dumpster were strewn across the room.

 “Whacha looking for?”
 Mike asked.

-“Ah, not sure.”
-Billy opened the desk drawer.
-“Just need—here!”
+Billy opened a cabinet drawer.
+“Just need ...”
 He pulled out a coil of copper wire.

 Mike gave him the eye as he darted out of the room, not even asking what the pizza toppings were.
-He didn’t mind if his brother busied himself with another project.
-At least, maybe he’d get some work done with Billy entertained.
+He didn’t mind if his brother kept busy with another project.
+Maybe he’d get more work done with Billy entertained.

-The pizza had arrived, but Billy wouldn’t respond to his calls.
-If he wasn't hungry, he would be, eventually.
-Mike finished his lunch, drank water from the cooler, and then got back to fixing the Mustang.
+When the pizza arrived Billy wouldn’t respond to his calls.
+If he wasn't hungry now, he would eventually.
+Mike finished his lunch and got back to fixing the Mustang.

-Billy’s Doc Martins pass by, again and again, carrying rattling and clamoring things along with him, and now dragged a long metal pipe.
+Billy’s Doc Martins pass by.
+Back and forth rattling and clamoring and now he was dragging a long metal pipe.
 What’s he up to?
 “Are you building a spaceship?”
-Mike laughed.
+Mike chuckled.

-Mike finished correcting the alignment of the wheels and scooted out.
+Mike scooted out, he was finished correcting the alignment of the wheels.

-Materializing before his eyes, a disk of light lifted a few feet above the ground.
-With the sun’s reflection, it was hard to determine the outline.
-Below the spinning orb, a mound festooned with assorted metal links, wrenches, hammers, and bolts held together with twisted copper wires pointed into the shape of a pyramid.
+Below the spinning orb, a mound festooned with assorted metal links, wrenches, hammers, and bolts held together with twisted copper wires pointed up into the shape of a pyramid.

 The spinning orb hovering above the mound expanded and retracted.
-Mike turned to his brother, staring at the disk, eyes wide, trance-like, and the orb zipped away.
+Mike turned to his brother, eyes trance-like, staring at the orb and it zipped away.

-“They came when I made it,” Billy said.
-“They said the pyramid’s a phone.
+“They came after I made it,” Billy said.
+“They said the pyramid is a phone."

 “Now what?”
 Mike asked.

-“I called that one here," Billy said.
-“They can't all come unless we build more communication systems, the way they used to visit.”
+“The others can't enter unless we build more communication systems.
+It's the way they used to visit a long time ago.”

-Mike looked away from his brother and watched the disk fade in and out of visibility.
+Mike rubbed his chin, and his eyes shifted toward the disk fading in and out of visibility.